Impression And Mouth Preparation

 • Recorded In Impression: Recorded in impression as a V-shaped notch

-• Requirement: Notch should be narrow & deep
+• Requirement: Notch should be narrow and deep

 Impression And Mouth Preparation Labial Frenum

-• That portion of oral cavity which is bounded on one side by the teeth, gingiva & alveolar ridge & on the other side by the lips & cheeks
+• That portion of the oral cavity which is bounded on one side by the teeth, gingiva, and alveolar ridge and on the other side by the lips and cheeks

 • Influences retention of dentures